anthony-aylward/ucsd-bisb-unofficial/README.md

 The best place to start might be the official [Flask tutorial](http://flask.pocoo.org/docs/1.0/tutorial/).
 [This other Flask tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world) is a bit dated but the first few chapters are also worth a look (as an introduction to [Flask-SQLAlchemy](http://flask-sqlalchemy.pocoo.org/2.3/).)
 [Yet another Flask Tutorial](http://www.patricksoftwareblog.com/flask-tutorial/) is also available.
 And [another](https://www.blog.pythonlibrary.org/2017/12/12/flask-101-getting-started/) still.

 Once you're ready, create your own fork of this repository, clone the fork to your local machine and navigate to the working directory.
-When inside, do the following:
+When inside, do the following (using a testing gmail address):
 ```
 python3 -m venv venv
 source venv/bin/activate